idan-nave/OnBoardly/doc/OnBoarding Project Specification.md

 ### **Conclusion**

 This project will provide companies with a robust platform for managing employee onboarding processes.
-By breaking the project into clearly defined tasks and using a team-based approach, we can efficiently deliver a working solution within the given 24-hour timeframe.
+By breaking the project into clearly defined tasks and using a department-based approach, we can efficiently deliver a working solution within the given 24-hour timeframe.

 ### **Full Front-To-Back Data Flow Example**